-Bastille Day celebrations in 2018 take place not only on the 14th of July, but in the days leading up to the national holiday.
-For a comprehensive guide to this year's special events, including parades and celebrations, consult this page on the city's official website.
-Also scroll down for info on traditional activities and festivals held on and around the holiday.
+Bastille Day celebrations in 2018 take place not only on the 14th of July but in the days leading up to the national holiday.
+For a comprehensive guide to this year's special events, including parades and celebrations, consult the city's official website.
+Also, scroll down for info on traditional activities and festivals held on and around the holiday.

 Want to get a more visual sense of how Bastille Day celebrations and ceremonies unfold in the city of light?
 Check out these pictures of Bastille Day to see images from as far back as the original storming of the Bastille in 1789.
 Having a good grasp of the history will enable you to enjoy the holiday even more.

-- Fireworks are almost always on the menu in Bastille Day celebrations in the French capital, and usually light up the skies at around nightfall.
-Often launched in the vicinity of the Eiffel Tower, the Saint Germain des Près district, and around Montparnasse, fireworks displays can be enjoyed from other spots around the city, providing you are high up enough to get a good vantage.
+- Fireworks are almost always on the menu in Bastille Day celebrations in the French capital and usually light up the skies at around nightfall.
+Often launched in the vicinity of the Eiffel Tower, the Saint Germain des Près district, and around Montparnasse, fireworks displays can be enjoyed from other spots around the city, providing you are high up enough to get a good vantage point.
 Some suggested spots are the viewpoint from the roof of the Centre Georges Pompidou, Montmartre, or Belleville.